The Normandy D-Day Tour from Paris

 Famous Normandy D-Day Stops On The Tour

-After a direct early train from Gare Saint-Lazare in Paris to Bayeux, you’ll be met personally at the rail station by your guide.
-No struggle to find a meeting point.
-Then it’s off to Sainte-Mère-Église, the site of the pre-dawn parachute drops on June 6th.
-Next, you’ll visit both Utah and Omaha Beach, then the Pointe du Hoc, site of the famous Ranger climb.
-After a lunch of your choice (not included) along the coast, you’ll visit Arromanches Harbor.
-Finally, a solemn stop at the American Military Cemetery at Colleville-sur-Mer, timed for Taps whenever possible.
+Begin your journey with a direct early train from Gare Saint-Lazare in Paris to Bayeux, where you’ll be warmly greeted at the station by your guide—no need to search for a distant meeting point.
+From there, you’ll head to Sainte-Mère-Église, the site of the pre-dawn parachute drops on June 6th.
+Next up are Utah Beach and Omaha Beach, followed by the Pointe du Hoc, where U.S. Army Rangers famously scaled the cliffs.

 Arrival in Bayeux by Train from Paris

-Bayeux is a small town that lies on the Aure River in Normandy, France, not far from the English Channel in the department or “county” of Calvados.
-It is located 16 miles west-northwest of the capital of Normandy (Caen), and roughly 166 miles northwest of Paris.
-The town is home to the famous medieval Bayeux Tapestry.
-You are greeted here at the Bayeux station platform and your Normandy D-Day adventure begins.
+Bayeux is a small town nestled along the Aure River in Normandy, France, near the English Channel in the Calvados department (similar to a county).
+It’s about 16 miles west-northwest of Caen (the regional capital) and roughly 166 miles northwest of Paris.
+Famous for its medieval Bayeux Tapestry, this charming destination is where you’ll be greeted on the station platform to begin your Normandy D-Day adventure.

 Sainte-Mère-Église